raulk/FIPs/FIPS/fip-draft_foundational_fvm.md

 ## Abstract

-We specify the Filecoin Virtual Machine (FVM), a IPLD-ready WASM-based execution layer capable of running arbitrary user-provided code.
+We specify the Filecoin Virtual Machine (FVM), a IPLD-ready Wasm-based execution layer capable of running arbitrary user-provided code.
 The FVM replaces the [existing non-programmable execution layer][existing non-programmable VM].

-The logic of native actors (the equivalent of smart contracts in Filecoin) is deployed as WASM bytecode.
+The logic of native actors (the equivalent of smart contracts in Filecoin) is deployed as Wasm bytecode.
 Foreign actors targeting non-Filecoin runtimes such as the Ethereum Virtual Machine are also supported through runtime emulation.

 We provide a reference architecture for the FVM, and explain its various
 components: (a) Machine, (b) Call Manager, (c) Invocation Container, (d) Kernel, (e) Syscalls, and (f) Externs.
-We define the contract that actor code must adhere to, the catalogue of available syscalls, the mechanics of state manipulation, the error conditions, and more technical details.
+We define the contract that actor code must adhere to, the catalogue of available syscalls, the mechanics of IPLD state manipulation, and further technical details

 This FIP introduces the technical foundations of the FVM.
 It will be accompanied by two subsequent FIPs.
 They will respectively propose: (1) an atomic switch